possible-this/frontend/ollie-child/README.md

-# 🌌 Ollie Child Theme: Possible This - Digital Core
+# 💫 Ollie Child Theme: Possible This - Brand Core

 This directory contains the child theme configuration for the "Possible This" website, based on the **Ollie Block Theme** for WordPress.

-The goal of this theme is to establish a high-contrast, dark-mode-first aesthetic (The "Digital Core") optimized for performance and data-driven content.
+The goal of this theme is to establish a high-performance, **light-mode-first aesthetic** (The "Brand Core") focused on clarity and utilizing a fresh, bright color palette.

 ---